 Ergonomics talks to the use of products for extended periods of time including the typical workday for chiropractors or physical therapists.
 If these products are not ergonomically developed for long term use, the chiropractor using them can suffer.

-Importance of Ergonomics In Chiropractics
+Importance of Ergonomics In Chiropractic

 Your health as a chiropractor is just as important as your patients’.
 Devices can improve your practice’s outcomes and patient satisfaction, but are these devices healthy for daily use?
 What makes a device ergonomic?

 The weight of the device has to be manageable for everyday use.
-Any device that is more than five pounds could pose an issue for some practitioners.
+Any device that is more than three pounds could pose an issue for some practitioners.
 Using a heavy device for an extended period of time can cause exhaustion and lead to a decrease in the number of patients you can treat on any given day.

 An ergonomic device should remove any undue strain on your body while you are practicing.
 Ergonomic devices shouldn’t cause you to physically feel strain in your muscles or back as you use it.
 This includes pushing the device or exerting your muscles to get the best use of the device.